oxidane/tmuxomatic/README.md

 ## Introduction

 All it takes is one example to know what tmuxomatic is and how it works.

-From the file `session_example` (included in project):
+This is one window from the file `session_example`:

 	window a_complex_layout_of_25_panes
 	AAAAAAAAAAAAVVVzz